 Grid

-Responsive grid layout component that arranges child components in equal‑width columns.
-It automatically stacks to a single column on mobile devices, making it ideal for professional multi‑column form layouts and card grids.
+Responsive grid layout component that arranges child components in equal‑width columns and automatically stacks on mobile devices.
+It is essential for professional multi‑column form layouts and card grids.

 Grid

-Responsive grid layout component that arranges child components in equal‑width columns.
-It automatically stacks to a single column on mobile devices, making it ideal for professional multi‑column form layouts and card grids.
+Responsive grid layout component that arranges child components in equal‑width columns and automatically stacks on mobile devices.
+It is essential for professional multi‑column form layouts and card grids.

 Use Cases